A continuously updated multi-event relocated catalog

 ../_images/multiEventRelocationContinuousExample.png

-Thanks to the integration in SeisComP it is quite easy to use rtDD to periodically generate a double-difference catalog of a region so that recent events are continuously included in the double-difference inversion.
-This is not only useful for having up-to-date snapshots of high resolution earthquakes locations for a region (multi-event), but it is crucial for real-time double-difference inversion, where new origins are relocated against a reference (background) catalog.
-Without an up-to-date background catalog the real-time relocations might become inaccurate or even impossible whetere they are attempted in areas without data.
-This is also especially important when starting monitoring regions where the historical seismicity is not known.
+Thanks to the integration with SeisComP, it is straightforward to use rtDD to periodically generate a double-difference catalog of a region, ensuring that recent events are continuously included in the double-difference inversion.
+This is useful not only for maintaining up-to-date snapshots of high-resolution earthquake locations (multi-event) but is also crucial for real-time double-difference inversion, where new origins are relocated relative to a reference catalog.
+Without an up-to-date reference catalog, real-time relocations may become inaccurate or impossible, particularly in areas lacking historical reference events.
+This is especially important when monitoring regions where historical seismicity is unknown.

-For this reasons it might come in handy the generate-background-catalog.sh script in this folder, that can be easily adapted to the specific use case and it is useful to periodically generate a multi-event relocated catalog, which can be also displayed in an interactive map, given a web server is available.
+For this reason, the generate-reference-catalog.sh script (located in this folder) is provided.
+It can be easily adapted to specific use cases and is useful for periodically generating a multi-event relocated catalog, which can also be displayed on an interactive map.